 Born into a world of flags, Philip represents the fourth generation of a leading UK flagmaker with a rich history in pioneering and developing modern methods of manufacture.
 But his interest runs deeper than the purely commercial, embracing the history, culture and symbolism of any flag, how it was created, how it changes over time, and how these changes were and are affected by the materials and methods chosen in its manufacture.

 Chief Vexillologist, Flag Institute

-Graham first became interested in flags as a schoolboy in Ghana, but his professional involvement began in the 1990s when, as a software design engineer, he worked on a CD-ROM atlas and decided to sort out the flag images.
-He has since designed many new flags, including those of Tristan da Cunha, the UK Border Force, the Thames Diamond Jubilee Pageant and the church of St Margaret’s, Westminster.
-Graham advises the UK Government on flags and flag protocol, and edits BR20 Flags of All Nations – the Ministry of Defence flag book (now a website).
-Since 1999 he has served the International Federation of Vexillological Associations (FIAV) as Secretary-General for Congresses.
+Graham’s interest in flags began as a schoolboy in Ghana, but his professional involvement dates from the early 1990s when he was working as a software design engineer.
+One of his projects was a CD-ROM atlas and he decided to sort out the flag images … Graham has since designed many new flags: for example, Tristan da Cunha, the UK Border Force, the Thames Diamond Jubilee Pageant, and the church of St Margaret’s, Westminster.
+He advises the UK Government on flags and flag protocol and edits BR20 Flags of All Nations (the flag book – now website – of the UK Ministry of Defence).
+From 1999 he has served the Fédération internationale des associations vexillologiques (FIAV) as Secretary-General for Congresses.

 Current term: 2018 – 2021

 Chief Executive, Flag Institute

 Craig is at heart a keen historian and storyteller.
 He finds that vexillology allows him the opportunity to study the historical intricacies of flags and to pass that information on.
 In his flag chest he has over three hundred types ranging from a pre-1801 Union Flag – predating the Act of Union with Ireland (and the flag Nelson would have flown at Trafalgar) – to his latest acquisition, the Island of Herm.
 Craig is a published author, lawyer and lives in Guernsey.